 Rhubarb is one of those tricky plants whose identity as a vegetable or fruit is controversial.
 Botanically, it is a vegetable, but in culinary circles, it is used as a fruit.
 In 1947 though, a New York court officially ruled it as a fruit since that was what Americans primarily used it as.
 Businesses that imported rhubarb celebrated this declaration because they paid less tax if rhubarb was considered a fruit rather than a vegetable.

 In 1772, Benjamin Franklin sent rhubarb seeds from Scotland to John Bartram, a friend of his who was a botanist in Pennsylvania.
 Rhubarb became even more popular in 1837 when a sweeter variety called Victoria rhubarb was introduced.
 However, because rhubarb needed a lot of sugar to offset its tartness, it didn’t spread as much until sugar prices started dropping.

 We don’t know who exactly came up with the brilliant idea to make pies out of rhubarbs, but we are eternally thankful to them.
 Today, rhubarb pies are a traditional dessert in the U.S. In the words of John Cleese in the ‘Rhubarb Tart Song,’ “I want another slice of rhubarb tart.
 I want another lovely slice.
 I’m not disparaging the blueberry pie.
 But rhubarb tart is oh so very nice.
 A rhubarb what?
 A rhubarb tart!
 A whatbarb tart?
 A rhubarb tart!”

 National Rhubarb Pie Day timeline

-Before he became president, Benjamin Franklin bestowed the U.S. with rhubarb when he sent some seeds to a botanist friend.
+Benjamin Franklin bestowed the U.S. with rhubarb when he sends some seeds to a botanist friend.